 The extent of the listing is a complex matter as it could extend beyond the walls of the building to include ancillary buildings and may also apply to internal features deemed as fixed by the courts.
 This could be a statue, piece of artwork etc. This is where it can get complicated, but not impossible, when you want to make a changes to your property.

 By listing a building it ensures that any changes are reviewed in line with the planning system.
 There are specific criteria that must be satisfied to ensure the integrity and longevity of the building.
 The higher the grading could result in more bodies needing to be involved in the design making.
-This could include, in addition to your local Council, English Heritage and the Department for Culture, Media & Sport (DCMS).
+This could include, in addition to your local Council, Historic England and the Department for Culture, Media & Sport (DCMS).

 If you undertake any work and it does not have the correct authorisation then your Council can take action against you.
 In more serious cases this could be in the form of them applying to the courts and you being fined or imprisonment.
 There is no time limit on which they can take enforcement for listed buildings.
 At a minimum, they can stop work on your development and forcibly request that the you return the building to its previous state.
 All outcomes are not only stressful but also costly so please ensure you have the correct levels of approval before embarking on your project.
 If you are not sure about anything, I would encourage you to discuss your proposed changes with your local planning office to rule out anything rather than assume it is all fine only to find out that approval was needed when it is too late.

 Whilst you may find yourself the custodian of a listed property and are currently wishing it was not listed so that you could do what you like with it.
 Firstly, I would question why you have purchased such a property when a newer build might have been a more appropriate option for you.
 Secondly, if it were not for these listings we would soon not have anything tangible to remember the past.
 Following Henry VIII and Cromwell’s destruction orders and the Great Fire of London the need to protect such structures was truly realised.